puls369ar/solana-verd/theory.md

 //error[E0384]: cannot assign twice to immutable variable `var`
 ```

-There are two workaround for this problem.
+There are two workarounds for this problem.
 Setting
-the variableto be mutable or redefining the variable anew.
+the variable to be mutable or redefining the variable anew.

 ```rust
 fn main() {